Estimated reading time: 5 minutes

 Teams should have a designated leader who helps facilitate the team process.

-Developing team leaders requires learning certain skills, and understanding what their responsibilities are, so they can successfully help their team accomplish what it was charged to do.
+Developing team leaders requires learning specific skills and understanding their responsibilities so they can successfully help their team accomplish what it was tasked to do.

 6 Examples of Team Leader Skills